 Some wines are good, some are bad, and within both groups some are better than others.
 One may judge inferior a wine that is superior; wines are misjudged.
 If quality were simply a function of one’s reactions, a fact only about oneself, the ritual would make no more sense than the Latin Mass without belief in God.

-We came across this article just recently whilst researching wine preservation in the bottle – these tools which might be of interest to readers.
+We came across this article just recently whilst researching preserving wine in the bottle – these tools which might be of interest to readers.
 WIRED reviewed 5 systems including the Air Cork, Coravin, Savino, Vacu Vin, and Private Preserve wine preserve spray and their best marks were awarded to the cheapest option – judging by

 What is this about?
 Classical wine/food pairings are built around the premise that having prepared the food certain wines may compliment the dish.
 Food2Wine is the antithesis of this concept: a wine is selected and then, based on its characteristics, a food dish is prepared which will compliment and, especially, enhance its flavours and textures.